-In late October 1947, out-of-control fires in southern and coastal Maine burned 205,678 acres — equivalent to a mile-wide swath from Kittery to Fort Kent — leveling nine communities and destroying 1,000 houses.
+In late October 1947, more than 200 fires in southern and coastal Maine burned 205,678 acres, leveling nine towns and destroying more than 1,200 homes and seasonal cottages.

 Meanwhile, female students conducted watches on campus and at Thorncrag, raked leaves away from residence halls, and collected clothing donations for the Red Cross.

-William Dill ’51 describes firefighting in Richmond in this edited excerpt from a letter to his parents in Edgeworth, Pa., dated Oct.
+William Dill ’51 describes firefighting in Richmond in this edited excerpt from a letter to his parents back home in Edgeworth, Pa., dated Oct.
 24, 1947.

-Robert Foster ’50 wrote this first-person account, “Volunteers fight forest blaze; Kennebunk crew is one of many,” for The Bates Student of Oct.
+Robert Foster ’50 wrote a first-person account, “Volunteers fight forest blaze; Kennebunk crew is one of many,” for The Bates Student of Oct.
 29, 1947.

 At one point during his firefighting, Foster looked up to see “a mile-long chain of flame [that] cast a cherry glow into the sky.

 ‘We were turned into fire wardens’

 The late Elizabeth Thomes Hobbs ’51 wrote a more lyrical remembrance of October 1947 a few years ago, recalling how she drew the dreaded pre-dawn fire watch.

 “Before the fires,” she writes, “had I ever known how much I valued that last hour of sleep before the day’s duties?”